laravel/vite-plugin/UPGRADE.md

 @vite('resources/js/app.js')
 ```

-This loads a React "refresh runtime" in development mode only.
+This loads a React "refresh runtime" in development mode only, which is required for hot module replacement to work correctly.

 ### JavaScript files containing JSX must use a `.jsx` extension

-Vite requires a `.jsx` extension for JavaScript files containing JSX.
+You will need to rename any `.js` files containing JSX to instead have a `.jsx` extension.

 See [this tweet](https://twitter.com/youyuxi/status/1362050255009816577) from Vite's creator for more information.

+> **Note:** If you are using Tailwind, remember to update the paths in your `tailwind.config.js` file.

 ### Remove Laravel Mix